Columbo Yogurt Formula B Challenge Cup

 - Chevron B20 [20.72.07] (Peter Ferguson): Sold via Fred Opert to Ferguson/Wilson Racing Team for 1973, when it was described as brand new.
 Raced by Peter Ferguson (Toronto, Ontario) in the Canadian FB series.
 Retained by Ferguson for Formula Atlantic in 1974.
 According to documentation later submitted to CAMS, the car was owned by Players from 1974 to 1978, then was in storage from 1978 to 1984.
 It was owned by Alex Polsinello from 1984, then George McLean in 1991, then Russell Sewell in 2010.
 It was bought by Martin Bullock (Western Australia) in 2011.

 - Brabham BT38B (Chris Gleason): Fred Opert entered Brabham BT38s for a number of different drivers, and it appears that he had a regular hire car through 1972 and 1973.
-However, as Nick Craw and John Farkas remained very close to Fred Opert Racing in those two seasons, it is hard to be certain about how the cars were used.
-This hire car is believed to be the car raced by Ric Forest at Sanair in May 1972, by Peter Knoll at Lime Rock in July and Watkins Glen in August; and by Bill Brack in Caracas in early 1973.
+However, the more we learn about BT38Bs, and about the ex-F2 BT38s that arrives in the US, the more the evidence of this hire car evaporates.
+As Nick Craw, Peter Knoll and John Farkas remained very close to Fred Opert Racing in those two seasons, it is hard to be certain about how the cars were used.
+This hire car is assumed for now to be the car raced by Ric Forest at Sanair in May 1972, and may then be the car raced by Bill Brack in Caracas in early 1973.
 It may then be the car raced by Chris Gleason at Watkins Glen in October 1973.
-Subsequent history unknown, but plausibly the Eric Kerman car in 1974.
+Subsequent history unknown.

 - March 73B (Ron Cohn): A new green March 73B entered by DRC Formula Racing Inc for Ron Cohn (Modena, NY) in Canadian and US Formula B 1973, running as #56.
 Retained for 1974, running in the Canadian F/Atl series and in the F/Atl race at Watkins Glen in October.
 To Eric Kerman (Hempstead, NY/Glen Cove, NY) for 1975 and updated with new orange bodywork, entered as #81 or #87, and running as a 75B.
 Raced by Kerman in SCCA Nationals from 1975 to 1979.
 Later to Oran Bushey (Huntingdon, NY) and raced until 1982.
 Subsequent history unknown.